Emiliano Sala missing plane: Search for Cardiff City's record signing resumes | Goal.com

 "He told a friend that he was very scared about the plane and that if they could not find it, they would already know what happened.
 What he predicted is what happened."

-Argentine publication Ole then released what was claimed to be audio messages Sala sent to friends over WhatsApp.
+Argentine publication Ole also released what was claimed to be audio messages Sala sent to friends over WhatsApp.

 "I’m here on a plane that looks like it’s about to fall apart," he said in one, adding in another: "If you do not have any more news from in an hour-and-a-half, I don’t know if they need to send someone to find me...
 I am getting scared."